Building Kids Up

 When young athletes can accept that they make mistakes, that is when progression starts.

 Emotions ride high during games, and coaches and players sometimes overreact to what is going on.
-Your job is to show your child how to handle both successes and failures in a maturely.
+Your job is to show your child how to handle both successes and failures maturely.

 In the end, belief has to come from within.
 Create a mantra for your child to say over and over when times get tough.
 “Let’s do it,” “I believe,” and “I got this” are all powerful starting points.